-Investment revenues are subject to the volatile nature of investment markets, this being the main reason for the variance between the forecast and actual changes in fair value of investment assets.

-Funding for the Authority for operating expenses was below that forecast.
-This was the result of lower manager fees and operating costs (see Note 2).
+Investment revenues are subject to the volatile nature of investment markets, this being the main reason for the variance between the forecast and actual changes in fair value of investment assets (within the Fund).
+Funding for the Authority for operating expenses was over that forecast.
+This was the result of higher than anticipated investment management expenses (see Note 2).